ytcs

 Installation

-Clone the repository and make the script executable if needed:
+Clone the repository from GitHub or GitLab and make the script executable if needed:

 git clone <repo-url>